 Originally from Europe and Asia, minty, lemony, potent catnip -- Nepeta cataria -- has long been associated with cats.
 Even its Latin-derived cataria means "of a cat."
 And research shows that cats big and small adore this weedy, invasive member of the mint family.
 But why do they like catnip so much?
 Is it safe?
 And what does it mean if your cat doesn't like it?

 It's genetics that determines whether your feline friend falls for this cousin to basil and oregano.
 About one cat in two inherits a sensitivity to the herb.
-But you won't know if your kitten is one of them until sometime between the ages of 3 and 6 months.
+But you won't know if your kitten is one of them until sometime between ages 3 and 6 months.

 Catnip's allure is in its volatile oil, specifically one chemical in that oil -- nepetalactone.
 Found in catnip's leaves, stems, and seeds, it only takes one or two sniffs of that wondrous oil before susceptible felines are licking, chewing, and rolling head-over-tail in kitty bliss.